LMSW-C, 6 years of experience

 ACT is well-suited for those facing depression, anxiety, chronic pain, or other challenges.
 While many therapies focus on eliminating symptoms, ACT helps people develop a more neutral, accepting relationship with painful thoughts, feelings, and sensations—without needing to get rid of them.
 At the same time, it fosters self-compassion and supports clients in identifying what truly matters to them, then taking meaningful, values-guided steps forward.

-I have training in Interpersonal Psychotherapy (IPT), a short-term (12-16 sessions), evidence-based approach designed to treat depression and anxiety disorders by addressing problems in relationships.
+I have training in IPT, a short-term (12-16 sessions), evidence-based approach designed to treat depression and anxiety disorders by addressing problems in relationships.
 IPT is grounded in the understanding that our mood and mental health are closely linked to the quality of our interpersonal connections.
 In this approach, we focus on improving communication, navigating role transitions or losses, and strengthening support systems to reduce symptoms and foster emotional well-being.

 SFBT is a short-term, evidence-based approach well-suited for individuals motivated to overcome a specific problem or pursue a particular goal.
 Together, we'll clarify your goals, identify what’s already working, and develop actionable steps and strategies to move forward.
 SFBT helps foster hope, motivation, and a clear path toward meaningful change.